 Keen surfers can bring or hire boards and enjoy that great Australia surf that everyone raves about.

-The most popular surf break in the Ningaloo Marine Park is Dunes Surf Beach.
+The most popular surf break in the Ningaloo Reef area is Dunes Surf Beach.

 The best swells are from July to October and the break is safe and easy to access.

 Surfing lessons are also available in town if you’re interested in learning otherwise, just head down to the beach and enjoy watching some surfers take on the waves.

 Now that you know what to do in Exmouth, we want to help you make your other plans as well by sharing the best accommodations and places to eat in the city.